-Once I had made my way through the top hit records of the last forty years or so, I was finally out of breath enough to stop doing sit-ups… and I wasn’t crying anymore.
-Still angry, but the crying was gone.
+Once I’ve made my way through the top hit records of the last forty years or so, I’m finally out of breath enough to stop doing sit-ups, and I’m not crying anymore… still angry, but the crying has stop.
 What did he do with all of my bags, throw them out the window?
 I look around the room and finally find them piled into the small compartment that I guess is supposed to be a closet.
 I search through the bags and find the maxi-dress that I bought this morning.
 My cute shorts and Aztec mock turtleneck are now drenched in sweat and I need to freshen up.

 I strip naked, leaving all of my clothes on the floor and step into the en suite.
-It was my intention to take a sink bath until I realized that there’s a shower in here!
-I don’t know how there’s a shower on the plane and I don’t care how there is a shower on the plane.
-All I know is… there is a shower on the plane!
-I don’t even know how long I stayed in there.
+It was my intention to take a sink, bath until I realize that there’s a shower in here!
+I don’t know how there’s a shower on the plane and I don’t care how there’s a shower on the plane.
+All I know is… there’s a shower on the plane!
+I don’t even know how long I stay in there.
 Hell, how long was I on the floor?
 I could have been dead for all he knew.
-I clean myself thoroughly and wash my sweaty hair then step out of the shower.
+I clean myself thoroughly and wash my sweaty hair, then step out of the shower.
 There are only two towels.
 Hmm, hope he doesn’t want a damn shower!
 I wrap myself in one towel and dry my hair with the other.
 I feel a lot better.
-I’m still wishing the almighty Christian fucking Grey wasn’t such and arrogant asshole, but I still feel a lot better.
+Although I’m still wishing the almighty Christian fucking Grey wasn’t such and arrogant asshole, I feel a lot better.
 I wrap my hair in the towel and step out of the en suite.

 “We need to talk,” he says, sternly.